NicholasRasi/TrieWordsFilter/README.md

     $found is true

 ##How it works##
-Without using regular expression it creates a trie filled with words from one or more dictionary.
+Without using regular expression it creates a trie filled with words from one or more dictionaries.
 Every node is a letter and contains pointers to other nodes in an associative array.

 ##Performance##
 Some test files are given to test performance and timing.
 For testing the worst case text files do not contains any bad words.